fbpx

 Sneak Into the Only Speakeasy in Denton

-This is one of the oldest buildings in historic, downtown Denton along the main square, dating back to 1877.
-Inside are three venues: the Paschall Bar or the Cocktail Lounge, the Venue where they play live music, and the Basement, which is an underground bar with exposed stone walls, colored lighting, and limited seating!
+This hidden gem is one of the oldest buildings in historic downtown Denton, along the main square, dating back to 1877.
+Inside are three venues: the Paschall Bar or the Cocktail Lounge, the Venue where they play live music, and the Basement.
+Which is an underground bar with exposed stone walls, colored lighting, and limited seating!

 Meet Alpacas at TX-Ture Farm